Gniourf/srx2text/README.md

 (vim, emacs, whatever) to edit SPARQL queries, query the remote endpoint and have a nicely formatted table.

-There are two example files: the file `test.srx` which was obtained from the query
+There are some example `srx` files in the folder `examples`: for example, the file `test.srx` which was obtained from the query

     SELECT ?s ?p ?o
     WHERE {